 If you lost your money to any type of scam or affinity fraud, an abusive tax shelter or investment fraud, give us a call.
 We have successfully pursued frauds across the United States and even offshore.
-For more information, contact attorney Brian Mahany at or by telephone at (414) 704-6731 (direct).
+For more information, visit our affinity fraud cornerstone content.
+Ready to see if you have a case?
+Contact attorney Brian Mahany at or by telephone at (202) 800-9791.
 All inquiries are protected by the attorney client privilege and kept in confidence.

 Need more information?
 Our Due Diligence blog has a search engine located in the upper right hand corner.
 We have many informative articles on our site.